 A 3rd Party Loan is similar to a co-borrower.
 The property can be purchased under more than one name with only 1 name appearing in the loan or vice versa.

-The name on the loan and SNP can also be entirely different.
+The name on the loan and SPA can also be entirely different.
 These cases are rare and usually only occur between family members and spouses.

 17. Memorandum Of Deposit